eihart123/CTF-and-Box-Writeups/README.md

 # CTF Challenge Portfolio

-This repository contains Capture the Flag (CTF) challenges I’ve authored, organized by event.
+This repository contains Capture the Flag (CTF) challenges I’ve authored or solved, organized by event.
 Each challenge is designed to simulate real-world vulnerabilities, adversary scenarios, or creative exploitation logic.

 ## Latest work